sfds1/bootstraphw/README.md

 ## Description

 Now editing the html pages using Bootstrap.
+This seems like it should be easier than coding it with HTML and CSS alone as many things are already "set" with Bootstrap.
+There is still a lot of things that need to be researhed though as there are a LOT of things Bootstrap can do.

 ## Installation